the-scouts/por/sphinx_source/chapter-15.rst

    The suspending authority is permitted to modify the list of prohibited activities above when the suspended person is a parent or carer of a youth member in Scouting, and must follow the following criteria:

    i.
-In safeguarding cases the guidance of the Safeguarding Team must be sought and followed. ii. all modifications must be agreed with the authority that approved the suspension as defined in :rule:`15.2(c)`. iii. the modifications must be kept to a minimum and are only to enable the suspended person as parent or carer to participate to some extent in Scouting with their child (for example, to attend award presentations or to drop off and pick-up the child). iv.
+In safeguarding cases the guidance of the Safeguarding Team must be sought and followed. ii. all modifications must be agreed with the authority that approved the suspension as defined in :rule:`15!Suspension of adult Members, Associate Members and non-Members!(c)`. iii. the modifications must be kept to a minimum and are only to enable the suspended person as parent or carer to participate to some extent in Scouting with their child (for example, to attend award presentations or to drop off and pick-up the child). iv.
 The modifications must not compromise the safety and wellbeing of youth members.
    v.
-Where :rule:`15.2(b)(vi)` applies, the modifications must not allow the suspended individual to engage in regulated activity. vi.
+Where :rule:`15!Suspension of adult Members, Associate Members and non-Members!(b)(vi)` applies, the modifications must not allow the suspended individual to engage in regulated activity. vi.
 The suspending authority must inform the suspended person in writing with very clear instructions regarding what is permitted. vii.
 The suspending authority may change or remove the modifications during the period of suspension and must notify the suspended person in writing.